ptitfred/personal-homepage/website/content/writings/2024-01-19_retrospective-2023/index.md

 I typically have the same tasks, in a file with an another but with a syntax so close (for trivial cases) that usually I just have to `git mv Makefile justfile`.

-Two quick nuggets: [passing arguments](https://just.systems/man/en/chapter_38.html) and [self documentation](https://just.systems/man/en/chapter_24.html).
+Two quick nuggets: [passing arguments] and [self documentation].
 But there's more and should give it a try!

 For example, [here](https://github.com/ptitfred/personal-homepage/blob/main/justfile) is the justfile for the source of this website: